Private trust companies01 Sep 2017

 All Jersey law trusts, whether charitable or not, can be drafted so as to continue in existence for an unlimited period.
 Accordingly, either a charitable or a non-charitable purpose trust can be used as a vehicle to hold the shares in a PTC on an unlimited duration basis where that is required (for example, in the case of a "dynastic" structure being put in place for a wealthy family).

-Following the introduction of the Foundations Law, a further possibility for consideration is the incorporation of a Jersey foundation to hold the shares in the PTC.
+A further possibility for consideration is the incorporation of a Jersey foundation to hold the shares in the PTC.
 As with a trust, it is possible to create such a foundation for an unlimited period of existence and, unlike a company, it will not have shareholders so that ownership issues will not arise in that context.
 For further information in relation to foundations, please see our briefings on the Bedell Cristin website.